kiwix/kiwix-apache/README.md

 ### On Debian
 Modules are included at startup of Apache.
 They're loaded from `/etc/apache2/mods-enabled/`.
 These are configured using the debian command `sudo a2enmod`.

 A sample module that suits the current limited capabilities is the following.
-You can create a file /etc/apache2/mods-available/kiwix.load with this content, then run `sudo a2enmod kiwix` :
+A copy is available in `/sample-modules/kiwix-module.conf` Using `sudo` you can copy this to `/etc/apache2/mods-available/kiwix.load`.
+Then to enable the module, run `sudo a2enmod kiwix` :

 ```apache
 LoadModule kiwix_module      /usr/lib/apache2/modules/mod_kiwix.so